I love October.

 7. Put on a wrinkled raincoat, chew on a cigar, try to figure out who put the poison in Miss Van Dyver’s highball...oh, I’m sorry, that’s how to celebrate COLUMBO Day.

 6. Grab some library books, cross out all references to ‘America’ and replace them with ‘Chrisville.’
-Draw moustaches on pictures of Amerigo Vespucci.
+Draw moustaches and bucked teeth on pictures of Amerigo Vespucci.

 5. Bring Christianity to your neighbors at the point of a gun before selling them into slavery, claim your street for your family, pass out blankets riddled with smallpox to the homeless, and shake down passers-by, insisting they tell you where their gold is.